MISP/misp-dashboard/README.md

 ```

 # Starting the System
-:warning: You do not need to run it as root.
+:warning: You should not run it as root.
 Normal privileges are fine.

 - Be sure to have a running redis server
     - e.g. ```redis-server --port 6250```